Rinonkaru/Kernium/README.md

 # Kernium
 Kernium is a Bukkit/Spigot/Paper plugin that adds functionalities I like to have to the servers I create.
 Right now it only possesses `/warp`, `/setwarp`, `/delwarp`, and `/pubwarp`.
 Further explainations will be provided below for what these commands do and how to use them.

+If you have any bugs, or features you'd like to request, please feel free to open an issue regarding it.
+I will be monitoring daily.

 ## Note:
 All of the commands listed below have autocomplete enabled using the `BasicCommand` suggestion method.
 You do not need to remember the names of the locations you've set, the plugin will remember for you.